9. In Love With Spring: My Novel Online

 “I’ll be starting junior high,” Allie put in.
 “I’m pretty old, too.”

-“My little baby in junior high,” Mandy sighed.
+“My little baby in junior high,” Mandy shook her head.

 “He got a full-time teaching job.
 He starts in September.”